jzfrank/Memory-game/README.md

 # Memory-game
-Card games that test memory.
+Memory-game is a card game that tests memory.

-This project is for Software Engineering at ETHz
+This project is for Software Engineering at ETHz.

 ## 1. Compile instructions